tushar11kh/Batuaa/README.md

 # Batuaa

 ![Logo](https://github.com/tushar11kh/Batuaa/blob/main/assets/app_icon.png?raw=true)

+## Overview

+**Batuaa** is a comprehensive personal finance management application designed to help users track their expenses, set budgets, and receive personalized financial advice.
+The app leverages the power of **Gemini AI** and **Firebase** to provide real-time data synchronization and actionable insights, ensuring users can manage their finances effectively across multiple devices.

-## The flow of operations :
+## Flow of Operations

+1. **User Authentication**
-● Upon opening the app, users are prompted to authenticate themselves.
+   - Upon opening the app, users are prompted to authenticate themselves.
-● The User Authentication Module verifies the user's credentials against the Firebase database.
+   - The User Authentication Module verifies the user's credentials against the Firebase database.

+2. **Display Module**
-● Once authenticated, users are directed to the Display Module, where they can view their financial data and access various features.
+   - Once authenticated, users are directed to the Display Module.
+   - Here, they can view their financial data and access various features.

+3. **Transaction Management**
-● Users can perform financial transactions such as recording expenses, setting budgets, and exploring investment options through the Transaction Management Module.
+   - Users can record income and expenses, set budgets, and explore investment options through the Transaction Management Module.

+4. **Integration with Gemini AI**
-● The Integration with Gemini AI Module provides users with ways of better spending and suggestions to improve their financial health.
+   - Provides users with better spending suggestions and ways to improve their financial health.

+5. **Data Synchronization**
-● Data synchronization ensures that users' financial information is updated across multiple devices in real-time, facilitated by the Firebase database's real-time syncing capabilities.
+   - Ensures that users' financial information is updated across multiple devices in real-time, facilitated by Firebase's real-time syncing capabilities.

 ## Product Functions

-● Users should be able to record income and expenses easily, categorize transactions into different expense categories (such as groceries, utilities, entertainment, etc.), and add notes for reference.
-The app should support adding, editing, and deleting transactions.
+- **Transaction Recording**
+  - Users can record income and expenses easily.
+  - Categorize transactions into different expense categories (e.g., groceries, utilities, entertainment).
+  - Add notes for reference.
+  - Support for adding, editing, and deleting transactions.

+- **Budget Management**
-● Users should be able to set personalized budgets for different expense categories and track their spending to ensure they stay within budget limits.
-The app should provide alerts or notifications when users exceed predefined budget thresholds.
+  - Users can set personalized budgets for different expense categories.
+  - Track spending to ensure they stay within budget limits.
+  - Provide alerts or notifications when users exceed predefined budget thresholds.

+- **Gemini AI Integration**
-● The app should integrate with the Gemini AI API to provide personalized suggestions and recommendations for optimizing spending habits and exploring investment opportunities.
-Users should receive actionable insights based on their financial behavior and goals.
+  - Integrate with the Gemini AI API to provide personalized suggestions and recommendations.
+  - Offer actionable insights based on financial behavior and goals.

+- **Cross-Platform Availability**
-● The app should be available on both Android and iOS platforms, ensuring accessibility for a wide range of users.
-It should maintain consistent functionality and user experience across different devices and operating systems.
+  - The app is available on both Android and iOS platforms.
+  - Maintain consistent functionality and user experience across different devices and operating systems.

+- **Real-Time Data Sync**
-● The app should seamlessly sync data across multiple devices, enabling users to access their financial information anytime, anywhere.
-Changes made on one device should reflect immediately on all synced devices to ensure data consistency.
+  - Seamlessly sync data across multiple devices.
+  - Ensure changes made on one device reflect immediately on all synced devices.

 ## Tech Stack

-**Client:** Flutter
+- **Client:** Flutter

-**Server:** Firebase
+- **Server:** Firebase